Undergraduate Degree Programs

 |employ the scientific method to synthesize and report results.||

 USLG 5: Communication

 |apply knowledge to broader global issues.||USLG 3: Global Literacy|

 |be aware of the ethical and moral issues in biology.||USLG 8: Social responsibility and ethical reasoning|

-3. Build a Curriculum Map for each degree program.
+3. Build a Curriculum Map for each student learning goal.

 Identify which required courses in the curriculum meet which learning goals (disciplinary program goals as well as the non-disciplinary USLGs).
 This will help you to discover quickly whether there are goals which are not met by your curriculum, or courses offered which do not meet any goals.
 It will also help you identify where assessment could take place.

 Each degree program has a faculty assessment coordinator.
 Workshop and other announcements are sent to degree program coordinators.

 The Canvas course, Resources for Degree Program Assessment, has been established to provide additional information about goal alignment, curriculum mapping, assessment reporting and deliverables due.
 Materials include tutorials, reporting templates, past presentations as well as report examples.